 When something bad happens, your dealership’s current camera system can tell you what happened, but only after the fact.
 Visual AI sends real-time alerts as soon as it spots any security threat.
 Examples include:

-Visual AI can also help customers and employees who need help.
-Recently at one dealership, a customer fell out of his vehicle and suffered a heart attack.
-Nobody noticed for an hour.
+Unauthorized access to private rooms or server rooms Person with firearm Vehicle exiting the lot with no license plate or dealer tag Visual AI can also help customers and employees who need help.
+Recently, customer fell out of his vehicle at a dealership and suffered a heart attack.
+Nobody noticed for nearly an hour.
 Visual AI would have sent an immediate alert.
 Conversely, AI can be used to exonerate dealers when faced with customers who falsely claim they fell and injured themselves on the dealership’s property.

 One of the best things about Visual AI?
 It leverages and helps to monetize an existing data source—your camera system—that currently serves little purpose.
 AI technology does not require any employee training.
 Alerts are customizable, allowing dealers to choose as few or as many alerts in different categories as they would like.